NomicFoundation/hardhat/docs/src/content/tutorial/writing-and-compiling-contracts.md

         // transaction will revert.
         require(balances[msg.sender] >= amount, "Not enough tokens");

+        // We can print messages and values using console.log console.log(
+            "Transferring from %s to %s %s tokens", msg.sender,
+            to,
+            amount
+        );

         // Transfer the amount.
         balances[msg.sender] -= amount;
         balances[to] += amount;

+        emit Transfer(msg.sender, to, amount);
     }

     /**